BillSchofield/JavaScript-the-Good-Parts/README.md

 ```

+### Exercise
+Implement these user stories by creating a new object using the functional object creation pattern

+#### User Stories
+1. Draw a box that is positioned so that the invader moves into the top of it if no action is taken
+2. Reset the invader to its starting position whenever it overlaps the box
+3. Reset the players score whenever the invader is reset
+4. Place more boxes that work like the original box to make a game

 ## Jasmine Unit Tests
 This is a good intro & reference: http://jasmine.github.io/2.0/introduction.html

+### Exercise
+Redo the previous user stories using TDD

 ## What does the template code give you